John-LukeD/John-LukeD/README.md

 # Hi there, I'm John-Luke 👋

 - 🎓 **Computer Science Senior** at the University of North Carolina at Charlotte
-- 💻 Concentration: AI, Robotics, & Game Development
+- 💻 Concentration: Software Engineering
 - 📅 Expected Graduation: December 2025
 - 🌱 Current Coursework: Backend Application Development, Design and Implementation of Object oriented Systems, Secure Programming and Penetration Testing, Topics in Computer Science: Technical Interview Preparation